 Conjunctivitis can be highly contagious, it is important to know what is causing the infection, if it is viral or bacterial you will need to take strong action to prevent spreading the infection, however if conjunctivitis is caused by an irritant such as make-up, animal fur, dust, pollen etc then it is unlikely to be infectious.

-If you suspect you have conjunctivitis and cant be seen quickly by a GP or Optometrist is it best to assume your conjunctivitis is contagious and take the following precautions
+If you suspect you have conjunctivitis and can not be seen quickly by a GP or Optometrist is it best to assume your conjunctivitis is contagious and take the following precautions

 ✔️Wash your hands regularly in warm soapy water

 ✔️Use a freshly cleaned face cloth and hand towel daily

 ✔️Wash face cloths, hand towels and pillows regularly in hot soapy water